-Longer nights and clearer skies during winter make it an ideal season for stargazing, but most Americans live in light-polluted areas where the stars are difficult to see.
-Fortunately, some national parks feature darker skies near major urban areas.
+Longer nights and clearer skies during winter make it an ideal season for stargazing, and fortunately, some national parks offer dark skies near major urban areas.

 According to a 2016 study, 99% of people in the United States live under light-polluted skies, and nearly 80% of people in North America can’t see the Milky Way from where they live.
 National parks provide some of the darkest skies in the country, but the best stargazing opportunities are in remote areas that can be difficult for most people to get to.

 Fortunately, some parks near urban areas offer an improved view of the universe in locations that are accessible to more visitors.
 Here are a few options within about an hour and a half of several major cities.
 Learn more about parks near you on the National Park Service Night Sky website.